Veterans Recruitment & Services Office

 In addition, SAU typically awards kinesiology credits to veterans and service members who provide proof of basic military training, such as the DD214 [Member 4 copy].

-If your military benefits don't quite cover your tuition, there are other resources that can help.
-Click here for a list of organizations that provide scholarships and loans, and be sure to contact our financial aid office for additional resources and information.
+If your military benefits don't quite cover your tuition, there are other resources that can help; see below.
+And be sure to contact our financial aid office for additional resources and information.

 - Military and Veterans Organization (MAVO) is an all-inclusive student organization working to foster esprit de corps among military veterans, friends and family, while promoting and understanding issues that apply to those members.
 See MAVO on Facebook.